 The Null Queen

 Traditionally, the Friday game at Troll Hoot has been more of a hypothetical construct.
 Seems like we've always had some people show up late and then, eager to reconnect and hang out, decided to skip that event.
-This time, we had it all together and were ready to start Trevor's Quantum RPG playtest scenario.
+This time, we had it all together and were ready to start Trevor's Dynamo RPG playtest scenario.
 We made our own characters, fidgeting over the unusual attribute generation system and the wide choice of exotic races.
 We ended up with a human, two bird people, a goat-man, and a cyborg in our party.
 The adventure started with a bang when a crazed robot burst into the bar and, upon being subdued, declared that he had been sent to fetch us for The Null Queen.
 After a sort of Keystone Cops road trip to the ruins of Hollywood (now ruled by machine people) we shot up a few robots and a lot of scenery, installed new parts in our cyborg friend, and discovered that the Null Queen was a giant mantis who didn't like us (possibly because we blew up her house).

 Journey Through a Strange Valley

 their last adventure while Caed and Jeff rolled up a couple of goblins to join us.
 As you might guess from the name, this was a wilderness trip through a geothermic nightmare where we were plagued by invisible steam sprites and poor navigation.
 Climbing out of the sauna, we spotted a dragon flying away from the peak and just had to check out its lair.
 More climbing and ice-walking fun followed, with Jerry finally hopping onto his shield and almost snowboarding to his doom in a frozen cave.
 After escaping the dragon, we were out of time, so we wrapped it up there and had some lunch.